 Beach reading, by definition, is not very heavy.
 It is difficult to contemplate weighty content with sand between your toes and a frisbee flying over your head.
 But just because you need a fun book for the beach, doesn't mean you have to read something completely fluffy.
-These five books were some of the best from the past few year, but they are also light enough to throw in your beach bag.
+These eight books were some of the best from the past few year, but they are also light enough to throw in your beach bag.

 *Looking for more beach reading recommendations?
 Check out this list of beach reads for all types of people.

 Every once in a while I come across a book that I love, a book that I could read again and again, a book that I want everyone I know to read.
 The Guernsey Literary and Potato Peel Pie Society by Mary Ann Shaffer and Annie Barrows

 is one of those books.
 By far the best book I read in 2008, The Guernsey Literary and Potato Peel Pie Society